The aim

 -Promotes use of appropriate behavioral skills

--Over 50 minutes of training Information:
+-Over 50 minutes of training

 A Video Arts production featuring Hugh Laurie, Andy Taylor, Jennifer Hennessey, Beverley Hills and Joanna Brookes.
 Release date: 2003